patobelardo/apimb2c/README.md

 ![](img/UserFlow.png)

+3rd Party logging page:

 ![](img/UserFlow1.png)

-After logging in, we should be able to see the JWT
+After logging in, we should be able to see the resultant token

 ![](img/UserFlow2.png)

 You must keep these values for the following steps

+well-known URL:

 ![](img/UserFlow3.png)